A career in arboriculture will suit you if you are interested in the care of trees, have a good head for heights and enjoy working outdoors

 - There are good employment opportunities for skilled and qualified people.
 Expansion within the arboriculture industry has led to a significant increase in demand for arboriculture specialists who can work alongside allied professionals such as planners, landscape architects and environmental consultants.
 Competition is strong for work within well-established companies.

 - The role can be physically demanding, especially in more junior/trainee positions.
 A good head for heights is needed and the high-risk nature of the work means insurance costs can be very high for self-employed arborists and arboriculturists.

 - There is frequent travel within the working day with occasional overnight absence from home.

 Relevant degree and HND subjects include life sciences, agricultural and horticultural sciences, and urban and land studies.
 In particular, the following subjects may improve your chances:

-- horticulture/plant sciences;
+- horticulture/plant sciences

-- land/estate/property management;
+- land/estate/property management

 Graduates from other disciplines can apply if they possess relevant experience, especially at arborist and craft level.
-Some forestry or horticultural HNDs and foundation degrees offer options/modules of relevance to arboriculture, such as urban forestry or woodland management.
+Some forestry or horticultural HNDs and foundation degrees offer modules of relevance to arboriculture, such as urban forestry or woodland management.

-A BSc and foundation degree course in arboriculture are provided by specialist institutions, such as Myerscough College.
+A BSc and foundation degree course in arboriculture, are provided by specialist institutions such as Myerscough College.
 The college and other providers offer the National Diploma in Arboriculture, one of the key recognised qualifications in the field.
 Myerscough also provides the Royal Forestry Society (RFS) Certificate in Arboriculture for individuals already employed in the industry.